7 Common Mistakes Made When Moving Overseas

 What are some mistakes people make on visa and immigration paperwork?

-Expats often do not factor in times for processing and never apply early enough, or neglect to adhere to dependent visa requirements, or get a vital detail wrong on their applications which can delay the process dramatically.
+Expats often fail to account for processing times, apply too late, neglect dependent visa requirements, or make critical errors on their applications, all of which can significantly delay the process.
 Always verify all entry and exit requirements with an official government source before you travel, as they change regularly.

 How does cultural adaptation go wrong in the new country?